-Our business and future growth depend on the continued use of our Isolator® system in the treatment of AF, which is considered an off-label use of our system.
+Our business and future growth depend on the continued use of our Isolator® system in the treatment of AF, which is considered an off-label use of our system because the sole indication for which our system has received FDA clearance or approval is the ablation and coagulation of soft tissues during certain non-cardiac-related surgical procedures, except that our Pen has been cleared for the ablation of cardiac tissue and for temporary pacing, sensing, stimulating and recording during the evaluation of cardiac arrhythmias.
 Under the Federal Food, Drug, and Cosmetic Act and other laws, we are prohibited from promoting our products, including our Isolator® system, for off-label uses.
-This means that we may not make claims about the safety or effectiveness of our Isolator® system for the treatment of AF and may not proactively discuss or provide information on the use of our system for the treatment of AF, except in certain limited scientific and other settings.
+This means that we may not make claims about the safety or effectiveness of our Isolator® system for the ablation of cardiac tissue, except with respect our Pen, or the treatment of AF and may not proactively discuss or provide information on the use of our system for the treatment of AF, except in certain limited scientific and other settings.

-Due to these legal constraints, our sales and marketing efforts focus only on the general technical attributes and benefits of our Isolator® system and the use of our system for the ablation of cardiac tissue, but not on the use of our system for AF treatment.
-At the same time, we provide certain support for the use of our Isolator® system in the treatment of AF that we believe is non-promotional and therefore permitted.
-In particular, since our Isolator® system is only being used by doctors for the treatment of AF, we train our sales force on the use of our system by cardiothoracic surgeons to treat AF, and off-label sales are included in our sales force compensation structure.
+Due to these legal constraints, our sales and marketing efforts focus only on the general technical attributes and benefits of our Isolator[®] system and not on the use of our system for AF treatment or other cardiac uses, with the exception of our Pen which we may promote for the ablation of cardiac tissue.
+At the same time, we provide certain support for the use of our Isolator[®] system in the treatment of AF that we believe is non-promotional and therefore permitted.
+In particular, since our Isolator[®] system is only being used by doctors for the treatment of

+AF, we train our sales force on the use of our system by cardiothoracic surgeons to treat AF, and off-label sales are included in our sales force compensation structure.
 Sales personnel call on cardiothoracic surgeons, electrophysiologists, and other doctors to discuss the general attributes of our Isolator® system and respond in a non-promotional manner to unsolicited requests for information from doctors on the use of our system in the treatment of AF by providing copies of and citations to peer-reviewed journal articles and/or other training and instructional tools.
 In addition, medically trained clinical application specialists attend surgical procedures to discuss the general attributes of our Isolator® system and respond to unsolicited requests for information on the use of our system for the treatment of AF.
 We have entered into consulting agreements with prominent cardiothoracic surgeons and electrophysiologists who assist us with, among other things, product development and clinical development.
 In addition, we provide financial support in the form of research and educational grants to several leading institutions in the cardiac field, which they may use to conduct physician training programs, including programs relating to the surgical treatment of AF using our Isolator® system.
 We also provide some guidance to physicians and medical institutions regarding what physicians are available and qualified for training other physicians on the use of our Isolator® system in the treatment of AF.
-We als might pursue enforcement based on past activities that we have discontinued or changed, including sales activities, arrangements with institutions and doctors, educational and training programs and other activities.
+We also continue to make improvements in our Isolator® system which could be viewed as supporting the ablation of cardiac tissue and the treatment of AF.